Harsh-rgb394/AngTaskPro/README.md

 This backend application provides APIs for managing tasks and user authentication.
 It features two models: `Task` and `User`, with routes, controllers, and middleware for handling tasks and user-related functionality.
 The application is built using Node.js, Express, and MongoDB (via Mongoose).

 ---
+Also here admin details to see all tasks email:user@gmail.com passowrd:123
 ## Features
 ### **Tasks**
 - **Routes**: